dtpett/IS309/Deliverable 4/README.md

 An expansion of 5 bytes is also used here, simply because the table contains one attribute that could grow up to 50 characters, so expansion is possible, but less likely.

 ##### I_PROJ_PROJTYPE
+There is an average of 1.3 project types per project.
+Therefore I_PROJ_PROJTYPE = I_PROJECT * 1.3.
+1,479 * 1.3 = 1,923

+Growth per half year: like in I_FOCUS_AREA, I_GIVING_LEVEL and I_DONATION_DETAIL, we take the growth of I_PROJECT multiplied by 1.3.
+225 * 1.3 = 292.5 (where 1.3 is equal to the average number of project types).

 ##### I_PROJECT
 We find the number of rows in I_PROJECT based on the information given in Assignment 4.
 There are, however, 267 active projects, but these projects are included in the total amount of projects given (1,479).